Approval Process Configuration Definitions

 • Updated

-Unimarket offers a diverse range of approval configurations to suit different organizational needs, from high-level departmental routing to specific line-item budget checks.
+Unimarket offers a diverse range of approval configurations.
+To suit different organizational needs, from high-level departmental routing to specific line-item budget checks.

 1. Approval System Settings